Please click on a link below to view QSSC Policies:

 Players are required to wear shirts when playing.
 Playing without shirt or jersey is not permitted in QSSC leagues.

-13) Alcohol: DRINKING OF ALCOHOLIC BEVERAGES AT YOUR GAME SITE BEFORE, DURING, OR AFTER YOUR GAME IS STRICTLY PROHIBITED!
-OFFENDERS WILL BE ASKED TO LEAVE THE LEAGUE WITHOUT REFUND.
-No Exceptions.
+DRINKING OF ALCOHOLIC BEVERAGES OR SMOKING TOBACCO OR CANNABIS AT YOUR GAME SITE, WHICH INCLUDES INSIDE OR OUTSIDE THE FACILITY, ON SPORTS FIELDS OR BALL DIAMONDS, AND PARKING LOTS, BEFORE, DURING, OR AFTER YOUR GAME IS STRICTLY PROHIBITED!
+OFFENDERS WILL BE ASKED TO LEAVE THE LEAGUE WITHOUT REFUND OF ANY FEES PAID (NO EXCEPTIONS).

 Please respect the schools: put things back where you found them, take all of your items with you, and put trash in provided receptacles.